-Beyond ‘ticking the box’: How can evaluation and impact assessments be done better?
+Beyond “ticking the box”: How can evaluation and impact assessments be done better?

-by MzN team
+by Chris MzN

-Why is Monitoring and Evaluation so important?
+Why is monitoring and evaluation so important?

 In short, if done regularly and if done well, evaluation can help to make development better.
-The problem is: it’s not always done well.
+The problem is, it’s not always done well.

 What can we do to make evaluation better?

-- Utilizing and recycling knowledge
+- Utilising and recycling knowledge

 Findings should be used to analyse what can be done better in future projects, not just by the organisation running the programme.
 There is an identified need for evaluative data to be stored, analysed, and actively used in project design and implementation.

-- Collecting Baseline Data
+- Collecting baseline data

-- On-the-ground Experience
+- On-the-ground experience

-- Doing more than “Ticking the Box”
+- Doing more than “ticking the box”

 Rather than investigating the reasons for particular outcomes in development projects, evaluation and monitoring practitioners are often too consumed with just “ticking the box” to show accountability.
 This makes it increasingly difficult to replicate results in the future – thus reducing operational sustainability.

-So what’s our plan?
+So, what’s our plan?

 In order to truly do development and humanitarian work better, we recognise the importance of engaging more intensely in evaluation work.
-We will therefore concentrate on a two-pronged approach:
+We will, therefore, concentrate on a two-pronged approach:

-b) making the selection, deployment and management of quality M&E consultants easier.
+- Make the selection, deployment and management of quality M&E consultants easier.

-,MzN International’s Training program is already actively engaged providing training in evaluation methodology.
-Our Impact Evaluation (IME) Courses provide development practitioners with the necessary methodology and practical knowledge to meet the growing demand for evaluating the impact of development projects and programs.
-It has proven a very popular course, highlighting the importance of the subject.
+MzN International’s training programme is already actively engaged in providing training in evaluation methodology.
+Our Impact Evaluation (IME) courses provide development practitioners with the necessary methodology and practical knowledge to meet the growing demand for evaluating the impact of development projects and programmes.
+These have proven to be very popular courses, highlighting the importance of the subject.

-Specifically we will:
+Specifically, we will:

-- Publish key results and offer full reports for download and actively share these, free of charge of course
+- Publish key results and offer full reports for download and actively share these, free of charge, of course.

 July 13, 2017